RustLangES/rust-book-es/src/ch04-02-references-and-borrowing.md

 for it to be borrowed from
 ```

-Se traduciria algo así como:
+Se traduciría algo así como:

 ```text
 el tipo de retorno de la función contiene un valor prestado, pero no hay valor